Henry-Best-01/Amoeba/README.md

 If you would like to run the AmoebaExamples.ipynb notebook, you will be required to change file paths and provide the disk file (creatable with QMF.CreateMaps) and magnification map as well.

-Broad Line Region (BLR) models have been removed for now while they receive some TLC.
+Broad Line Region (BLR) models have been given some TLC and are added again!
+They may be tested using TestingBLR.ipynb.
+They are created by defining streamlines, similar to the disk-wind model in Yong+ (2017).
+Simple projections, line-of-sight velocity slices, and scattering transfer functions may be constructed now.

 Thank you for taking notice of my code!
 I would be happy to answer any questions.
 I can be contacted directly at hbest@gradcenter.cuny.edu